-Crested Butte Mountain Resort (CBMR) is the only ski area in the Gunnison Valley.
-It is located in Mt.
-Crested Butte, just a few miles north of the town of Crested Butte.
-While CBMR is known for its extreme terrain, skiers and snowboarders of any ability level will find runs suited to their style and skills.
-The ski area holds 1,527 skiable acres and accumulates an average of 234” of snow each year.
-With a summit elevation of 12,162 feet and a base area elevation of 9,380, the resort is made accessible by 15 chairlifts serving 121 trails.
+Crested Butte Mountain Resort (CBMR) is known for its steep and extreme terrain.
+The ski area holds 1,547 skiable acres and accumulates an average of 236” of snow each year.
+With a summit elevation of 12,162 feet and a base area elevation of 9,375, the resort is made accessible by 15 chairlifts serving 121 trails.
 It’s the kind of place you can ride all week and still find new areas to explore.